Camel Donga Meteorite (Nullarbor Plain- Western Australia- 1980) 4g

 Couldn't load pickup availability

-This is a genuine Camel Donga meteorite from the remote Nullarbor Plain in Western Australia.
 Classified as an achondrite (eucrite), it comes from the crust of a once‑molten asteroid, making it a small piece of an ancient “proto‑planet” rather than a typical stony meteorite.
 First discovered in the 1980s, Camel Donga is well known for its dark fusion crust and sharp, broken interior, showing how it was shattered and scorched as it fell to Earth.
+The age of the impact is probably thousands to tens of thousands of years old.

 This individual specimen is supplied in a protective membrane floating display case and includes a certificate of authenticity, making it a perfect gift for collectors, enthusiasts or anyone who is looking for a unique addition to their meteorite or geology collection, offering a tangible reminder of the powerful forces that shape our planet.